babelsociety/website/content/blog/beyond-market-economy/index.md

 We deem as successful a business that is capable of conquering a big market share and produce hefty profits for its owners.

 This economic success doesn't equate to a business that is morally just, nor even ethical.
-Indeed, there are many economically successful businesses that are unethical and infamous for their exploitative malpractices.
+Indeed, many economically successful businesses are also unethical and infamous for their exploitative malpractices.

 Another classic example is the hedge-fund manager who earn hundreds times more than a teacher.
 We could debate on which job provide greater benefits to society, but we should all agree that the value provided by the manager will never be hundreds times more than the teacher.

-Markets are simple tools that are bound to economic and that's it.
+Markets are simple tools limited to the economic realm and that's it.
 Price in a market isn't synonym of societal value, only of market value, but we often conflate the two.

 This is particularly dangerous when it comes to the idea of free markets.
-Markets if anything, encourages competition over everything else, and when there is fierce competition the powerful will prey upon the weak.
+Markets encourages competition over everything else, and when there is fierce competition the powerful preys upon the weak.

 Slavery in the eye of Market Economy is a good way to reduce costs and improve profits.
 Environmental regulations instead are a big nuisance because they increase costs, possibly cutting out profitable industries such as coal and oil extraction.
-There is no malice, only economy.
+There is no malice, only callous economics.

 History, together with today labor market and climate crisis, teach us that we cannot be trusted when competition is on and our quality of life depends on it.
 We will exploit all that we can to improve our immediate conditions, despite the problems we may incur in the future.

 ## Low-quality products

 Because sellers must compete and price tends to be a big factor for market share, they have all the incentives to reduce selling price as much as they can.
-Every seller have an inherent cost of production that will inevitably eat on their profits, hence to lower the price they must also lower the cost of production.
+Every seller have an inherent cost of production that eat on their profits, hence to lower the price they must also lower the cost of production.

-The easiest way to reduce costs is by cutting on quality, which will allow you to produce more for less.
+The easiest way to reduce costs is by cutting on quality, which allows us to produce more for less.

 Cutting quality on physical goods is even better.
 If a seller introduce in the market a product that is very durable and can be easily repaired, after a while they will exhaust demand and thus reduce their profits.

-This is why the [Phoebus Cartel](https://en.wikipedia.org/wiki/Phoebus_cartel) was instituted, why [planned obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence) is inevitable in a market economy, and why [repairing goods must be hard](https://en.wikipedia.org/wiki/Right_to_repair).
+This is why the [Phoebus Cartel](https://en.wikipedia.org/wiki/Phoebus_cartel) was instituted, why [planned obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence) is inevitable in a market economy, and why [products are design to avoid repairs](https://en.wikipedia.org/wiki/Right_to_repair).

-Another big issue created by low-quality goods is that they tend to create a lot of waste, have a bad environmental impact and waste precious resources.
+Another big issue created by low-quality products is that they produce lots of garbage, have a bad environmental impact and waste precious resources.

-This issue isn't only limited to physical goods, think for example about the majority of software programs that you use.
-Many of them are pretty bad because the business decided to cut on labor to produce or maintain it.
+This issue isn't only limited to physical goods, think for example about the majority of software programs available.
+Many of them are pretty bad because the business decided to cut on labor needed to produce or maintain it.

 ## Manipulation

-We humans have a great record when it comes to exploit things, including ourselves.
+Humans have a great record when it comes to exploit things, including ourselves.
 It is only natural that when our quality of life is at stake, people will nudge and push, trying to find the best way to exploit markets.

 What follows is in now way an exhaustive list, we will just see some examples to get an idea around it.

 ### Demand manipulation

-Advertisement is practically a way to manipulate buyers in preferring your product rather than another equivalent one.
+Advertisement is a way to manipulate buyers in preferring a product rather than an equivalent one.

 Consumerism is another way to push buyers into over-consumption of products.
-Through a degeneration of advertisement, now sellers try to instill in buyers an artificial need for their product, trying to effectively trick them into buying it.
+Through advertisement sellers try to instill in buyers an artificial need for their product, trying to trick them into buying.

 Originally, consumerism meant that buyers should drive production through expressing their needs, by "voting with their wallet", but this degenerated quickly.

-It isn't limited to ads, but it infiltrates our very own culture.
+Consumerism isn't limited to ads, it infiltrates our very own culture.
 Think of what the tobacco industry did with smoking: they portrayed it as something "cool", something every "true man" does, until it became *natural* and part of our culture.

 Fashion is a face of consumerism.
 It manipulates buyers through our innate sense of community.
-We *need* to be part of a group, we *need* to feel socially included, to feel special in some way, hence they leverage these innate sentiments in buyers to let them buy specific products even though they don't need them.
+We *need* to be part of a group, we *need* to feel socially included, to feel special in some way.
+They leverage these innate sentiments in buyers to sell them specific products even though they don't need them.
 A classic cliché is for women to have way too many shoes and bags.
-They don't need as many, only sellers profits out of it.
+They don't need as many, only sellers profits from it.

-Branding works similarly to fashion, but a strong one will also tap into loyalty and trust, allowing them to sell products at higher price than normal, distorting the law of supply and demand, raking in more profits than otherwise.
-Another subtle consequence of branding is that people now have an innate distrust of brands they don't recognize, making it harder for new seller to enter the market.
+Branding works similarly to fashion, but can tap into loyalty and trust, allowing sellers to sell products at higher price than normal, distorting the law of supply and demand, raking in more profits than otherwise.
+Another subtle consequence of branding is that people have an innate distrust of brands they don't recognize, making it harder for new seller to enter the market.

 The term "influencer" should ring an alarm bell, their job is to literally influence (read: trick you) into buying a product and they don't even hide it.

-Misinformation do play a big role in manipulating buyers.
+Misinformation plays a big role in manipulating buyers.
 Tobacco industry once again comes to mind, and how much they underplayed the bad effects of nicotine and cigarettes.
 Another less known example is lead contamination, which was kept under the rug by big corporations through corruption of renowned scientists; today we are aware of it thanks to the great efforts of [Clair Cameron Patterson's campaign against lead poisoning](https://en.wikipedia.org/wiki/Clair_Cameron_Patterson#Campaign_against_lead_poisoning).

 ### Supply manipulation

 A common example of supply manipulation is scalping, a way to manipulate the market to artificially limit the supply of a given product.

-This very often happens with concerts tickets, where a group of people buy tickets en mass as soon as they are available, possibly exhausting availability.
-After a while, they will put tickets on sale for a much higher price, netting a quick and nice profit.
+For example, a group of people buy concert tickets en mass as soon as they are available, so much that it is sold out in hours, if not minutes.
+After a while, they put tickets on sale at higher price, netting a quick and nice profit.

 This isn't limited to tickets though, we have seen this happening in the house market, but also cars and any other kind of limited edition goods.